EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Related Works

-{\bf Embodied agents solving long-horizon tasks.} Long-Horizon (LH) tasks \cite{shen2025detach, Guo2024CaStLCA, Chen2024ABF} refer to complex, multi-step tasks.
+Embodied Long-Horizon (LH) tasks \cite{zhou2026gentle, shen2025detach, feng2025u2udata} refer to complex, multi-step tasks that require sustained planning, sequential decision-making, and extended execution over a prolonged period to achieve a final goal.
 Existing work on embodied agents completing LH tasks can be divided into two categories.
-One is Model-Based Reinforcement Learning (MBRL) \cite{Mazzaglia2024MultimodalFW}.
-Embodied agents leverage MBRL to tackle LH tasks by interacting with environments and learning predictive world dynamics \cite{Liu2024ReLEPAN}.
-Such as GenRL \cite{Mazzaglia2024GenRLMW} proposes a multimodal-foundation model that aligns vision-language representations with generative world dynamics for RL.
-The other is vision-language model-based (VLM) planning \cite{Roger2025RobinAS}.
-Embodied agents leverage VLMs to decompose LH tasks into hierarchical sub-goals \cite{Liu2024ReLEPAN}, dynamically refine plans via memory-augmented reasoning \cite{Song2024TowardsLV}, and align semantic intent with executable actions through iterative simulation \cite{Yang2024GuidingLT}, such as EmbodiedGPT \cite{EmbodiedGPT}, which bridges high-level planning with low-level control.
+One is Model-Based Reinforcement Learning (MBRL) \cite{medany2025model}.
+Embodied agents leverage MBRL to tackle LH tasks by interacting with environments and learning predictive world dynamics \cite{krinner2025accelerating}.
+The other is vision-language model-based (VLM) planning \cite{Roger2025RobinAS, hu2025vision}.
+Embodied agents leverage VLMs to decompose LH tasks into hierarchical sub-goals \cite{Liu2024ReLEPAN}, dynamically refine plans via memory-augmented reasoning \cite{lou2025explorevlm}, and align semantic intent with executable actions through iterative simulation \cite{yang2025guiding}, such as EmbodiedGPT \cite{EmbodiedGPT}, which bridges high-level planning with low-level control.
 However, they assume perfect knowledge of environments, rely on oracle feedback, and assume perfect execution of low-level policies, which makes it hard to adapt various LH tasks across environments in open worlds \cite{Zhang2024VLABenchAL}.